-Question DeskFieldMethod forPerson (s)ResearchResearchCollectingResponsib(DR)(FR) NATIONAL LEGAL AND POLICY LANDSCAPE IN EL SALVADOR AND THE PHILIPPINES 23.
-What are the national laws, regulations, and policies governing child a) Does the country have a hazardous child labor list, and what type are on it? b) How does the hazardous child labor list relate to the sectors in we entrepreneurs are working? c) To what extent have different laws related to child labor and una working conditions been harmonized? (i.e, child labor vs. child p child development vs. women economic empowerment? d) What is the level of enforcement of existing of these laws (national/regional/local)?
-What gaps, if any, exist in enforcement e) Is compliance with child labor laws feasible/practical?
-If not, what s of activities review; consultations with governmental stakeholders barriers to compliance? f) What laws, regulations, and/or policies are planned?
-24. What are the national laws, regulations, and policies governing accell conditions of work with respect to minimum wages, hours of work, a occupational safety and health? a) Does the country have a minimum wage and maximum hours of b) What is the level of enforcement of existing of these laws (national/regional/local)?
-What gaps, if any, exist in enforcement c) Is compliance with acceptable conditions of work laws feasible/p not, what are the barriers to compliance d) What laws, regulations and/or policies are planned? nd review; consultations work? with governmental stakeholders actical?
-If 25.
-What are the national laws, regulations, and policies governing eduction a) What are key gaps in education laws, regulations and policies that child labor? b) What is the level of enforcement?
+Questi on Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible NATIONAL LEGAL AND POLICY LANDSCAPE IN EL SALVADOR AND THE PHILIPPINES 23.
+Wh at are the national laws, regulations, and policies governing child labor? Х literature ITEs/LTEs a) b) c) review; consultations with governmental stakeholders f) What laws, regulations, and/or policies are planned?
+24. Who corrocce a) b) c) d) at are the national laws, regulations, and policies governing acceptable aditions of work with respect to minimum wages, hours of work, and supational safety and health?
+Does the country have a minimum wage and maximum hours of work?
+What is the level of enforcement of existing of these laws (national/regional/local)?
 What gaps, if any, exist in enforcement?
-If any exist in enforcement?
-If any exist in enforcement?
-If not, what to compliance with education laws feasible/practical.
-If not, what to compliance? d) What laws, regulations, and/or policies are planned? rcement? relate to review; consultations with
+Is compliance with acceptable conditions of work laws feasible/practical?
+If not, what are the barriers to compliance What laws, regulations and/or policies are planned?
+X Х literature review; consultations with governmental stakeholders ITEs/LTEs a) b) c) what are the national laws, regulations, and policies governing education?
+What are key gaps in education laws, regulations and policies that relate to child labor?
+What is the level of enforcement?
+What gaps, if any, exist in enforcement?
+Is compliance with education laws feasible/practical.
+If not, what are barriers to compliance?
+What laws, regulations, and/or policies are planned?
+X literature review; consultations with governmental stakeholders ITEs/LTEs

 Question Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible 26.
-Are legislators and policymakers looking at, or taking action to, address the intersection between WEE initiatives and child labor, as well as WEE initiatives and acceptable working conditions? x x literature review; consultations with governmental stakeholders ITES/LTES 27.
+Are legislators and policymakers looking at, or taking action to, address the intersection between WEE initiatives and child labor, as well as WEE initiatives and acceptable working conditions?
+X X literature review; consultations with governmental stakeholders ITEs/LTEs 27.
 What institutions, programs or initiatives exist in WEE initiatives to promote awareness of exploitive child labor and acceptable conditions of work?
 Which are showing successes or innovations in addressing these issues?
-X x literature review; surveys and consultations with government and non- governmental stakeholders ITES/LTES 28.
+X X literature review; surveys and consultations with government and non- governmental stakeholders ITEs/LTEs 28.
 Are there any other institutions, programs or initiatives that show successes or innovation in addressing child labor or unacceptable conditions of work, as they related to WEE initiatives?
-X X literature review; surveys and consultations with government and non- governmental stakeholders ITES/LTES 29.
-What relevant country and sector level statistics related to child labor and acceptable conditions of work can help inform our design? x literature review; consultations with government and non- ITES/LTES
+X X literature review; surveys and consultations with government and non- governmental stakeholders ITEs/LTEs 29.
+What relevant country and sector level statistics related to child labor and acceptable conditions of work can help inform our design? Х literature review; consultations with government and non- ITEs/LTEs

 Question Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible governmental stakeholders COMMUNITY-LEVEL LANDSCAPE IN EL SALVADOR AND THE PHILIPPINES 30.
 What is the status of women's and men's awareness, knowledge of and compliance with laws and regulations governing child labor and acceptable conditions of work related to minimum wage, hours, and occupational safety and health?
-X X literature review; consultations with government and non- governmental stakeholders; focus groups with women and men ITES/LTES 31.
+X X literature review; consultations with government and non- governmental stakeholders; focus groups with women and men ITEs/LTEs 31.
 To what extent are children aware of the laws and regulations governing child labor and acceptable conditions of work related to minimum wage, hours, and occupational safety and health?
 X X literature review; consultations with government and non- governmental stakeholders; interviews with children ITEs/LTEs 32.
 What is the nature of intra-household dynamics in women entrepreneurs' homes and communities?
 X X literature review; consultations ITEs/LTEs